 FSGC’s Fellowship Program is open only to graduate students enrolled for a Master’s or Ph.D program in a Florida university or college.
 The purpose of the fellowship program is to provide a prestigious instrument to reward and attract the best and brightest.
-We are discontinuing with the 3-year doctoral fellowships and the 2-year Masters Fellowship.
-Instead, we are introducing anew program called the Dissertation and Thesis Improvement Fellowship and a 1-year Masters Fellowship program.
+The fellows have to be a US citizen.
+Permanent residents are not eligible.

 The purpose of our Higher Education programs is to provide opportunities for undergraduate students from throughout Florida to become actively involved in ongoing research programs.